erose/rpg-characters/nora_bellwether.md

   - **Deal With The Agency**:
     - When you deal with the Agency, requesting help or gear, or making excuses for a failure, roll +Sharp.
 On a 10+, you’re good—your request for gear or person-nel is okayed, or your slip-up goes unnoticed.
 On a 7-9, things aren’t so great.
 You might get chewed out by your superiors and there’ll be fallout, but you get what  you  need  for  the  job.
 On  a  miss,  you  screwed  up: you might be suspended or under investigation, or just in the doghouse.
 You certainly aren’t going to get any help until you sort it all out.

-Weapons: (Nora is a big hunter, but even that doesn't quite accoutn for how well-armed she is.)
+Weapons: (Nora is a big hunter, but even that doesn't quite account for how well-armed she is.)
   - Flak vest.
 (1-armor hidden)
   - Sniper rifle.
 (4-harm far)
   - Hunting rifle.
 (2-harm far loud)